MiracleLabs/ds19-openlab-firebase-auth/readme.md

-# DS18 Open Lab | Connecting Your Ionic App to a Public API Service
+# DS18 Open Lab | Login Functionality with Ionic and Firebase Authentication

-This repository contains the lab for creating a Hybrid Mobile App using Ionic 3 framewok, an Angular-based Mobile Framework.
-The app will have a simple forms that takes the location as an input and provides the weather report for the given location.
-This lab is brought to you by the AP Cloud Initiative and Miracle's Innovation Labs.
+This repository contains the lab for Firebase Authentication with Ionic Mobile App.
+It is one of the labs brought to you by Miracle's Innovation Labs.

-## Technology Overview
+## Technologies Overview

 The following are the technologies that are used in this lab.
 Any prior knowledge of these technologies will accelerate your pace of learning.

 • Visual Studio Code(IDE)

-• Ionic 3 Framework and Angular 2
+• Ionic Framework and Angular 2

 • Cordova

 • Node JS and NPM

+• Firebase Console

 • HTML/CSS/JavaScript